-Isolde Zierk, 59, coordinator of the Columbus company's family support group, found an answering machine full of messages from worried families when she got to her Columbus home after work Wednesday evening.
-Her phone rang 14 times the first 30 minutes she was home, and a neighbor stopped by to see if she'd heard anything about her own son, who serves in company.
+Isolde Zierk, 59, coordinator of Lima Company's family support group, found an answering machine full of messages from worried families when she got to her Columbus home after work Wednesday evening.
+A neighbor stopped by to see if she'd heard anything about her own son, Sgt.
+Guy Zierk, 29, who serves in Lima Company.
 She hadn't.

 "My stomach's in knots," she said, choking back tears.

 The 3rd Battalion, 25th Marines, was first activated on May 1, 1943, and fought in several battles in World War II.
-It helped capture a key airfield at the Battle of Iwo Jima in the Pacific.
-Before this week's dead, the unit's Web site listed 25 of its Marines had been killed this year.
+It helped capture a key airfield at the Battle of Iwo Jima (search) in the Pacific.
+Members of the battalion were activated in January and went to Iraq in March.